 Although biking is pretty much the most sustainable transport option, bear in mind that Malaysian traffic can be unpredictable (you have travel insurance, right?).
 Even though there are (sort of) bike lanes in some places, they are sometimes on the side of proper roads without a barrier.
 Also, motorcyclists often commandeer these lanes as ‘shortcut’ routes to bypass traffic on proper roads.

 KL for the Sustainable Culture Traveller

 Most travel blog articles, and even official tourism material, would cover the cultures of the major races in Malaysia.
-The majority content for KL point you to the Chinese and Indian communities, which are often more prominent in cities and towns across Malaysia because that was where the migrant communities congregated in the long years of our history.
+The majority content for KL point you to the Chinese and Indian communities, who are often more prominent in cities and towns across Malaysia because that was where the migrant communities congregated in the long years of our history.

-Here, I intend to add lesser-known cultural tips, and explain how your visit can significantly improve more overlooked or marginalised communities.
+Here, I intend to add lesser-known culture tips, and explain how your visit can significantly improve more overlooked or marginalised communities.

 Mah Meri Cultural Village

 Although not in Kuala Lumpur, this little cultural village complex is an easy half-day road trip from KL.
 The Mah Meri are an aboriginal people of the Malaysian peninsula, belonging to the Senoi ethnic group.
 They live in the coastal areas of Carey Island, in the state of Selangor.
 Known for their surreal wooden statuary and intricate nipa origami work, the Mah Meri Cultural Village tries to keep alive these cultural elements in the face of modernisation.

-In the early part of the year (around late January to early February), they have two Ancestor festivals, honouring their ancestor and guardian spirits.
-My story from attending the one with a coastal Mah Meri village, along with tips on participating respectfully, is told in this blog article.
+In the early part of the year (around late January to early February), they celebrate two Ancestor festivals.
+Both are about honouring their ancestor and guardian spirits.
+Find out more from my story attending Ancestor Day with a coastal Mah Meri village, along with tips on how to participate respectfully.
 Check out Mah Meri related tours (and other local tours) on Lokalocal.